B.A.Bachelor of Arts in Political Science

 POL SCI 1AA3 and POL SCI 1AB3

-Students wishing to major in Political Science must take POL SCI 1AA3 and 1AB3 (previously 1G06).
+Students wishing to major in Political Science must take one of POL SCI 1AA3 or 1AB3 (previously 1G06).

 Second year courses are designed to give students a foundation in our five fields: Some of these course are prerequisites for third and fourth year classes, so make your choices carefully.
 Course descriptions are in the current Undergraduate Calendar.